drwrenmontgomery/microCT-sandbox/README.md

 # microCT-sandbox
-Testing microCT data manipulation methods
+Testing microCT data manipulation methods in a Jupyter notebook